 3. Use the Pivot Table to help identify irregularities

 By dragging and dropping “App” and “Connection” into the pivot table, you can easily identify which apps are not normalized and the connection generating it.
-This makes it easier to set the rules you want and change information within networks so your data come in normalized.
+This makes it easier to set the rules you want and change information within networks so your data comes in normalized.

 4. Get rid of the platform description at the end of your app name